gerardpc/python-course/docs/sections/python/datetime.md

 # Dates and times

-Python provides a number of modules for working with dates and times, but the most commonly used is the `datetime` module, which is part of the standard library.
+The `datetime` module, which is part of the standard library, is used for working with dates and times in Python.
+This module provides a number of classes and functions for working with dates and times, and is the basis for the date and time functionality in pandas.

 The `datetime` module provides three classes for working with dates and times: